 Then the bells fly back to France early in the morning of Easter Day!
 This happy day is Le Jour De Pâques.
-As the Easter bells (les cloches de Pâques) fly back, they drop chocolate eggs, bells and bunnies into the gardens of the French towns.
+As the Easter bells (les cloches de Pâques) fly back, they drop chocolate goodies into the gardens of the French towns.

-When the children wake up, they have great fun collecting the scattered goodies!
+In the morning, usually someone will call out - Les cloches sont passées! meaning that the bells have visited.
+Then the children have great fun finding the scattered goodies!
 And all the bells ring again because they have returned from Rome and are celebrating The Resurrection of Jesus!
-(La Résurrection.)
+(La Résurrection de Jésus.)

-Another tradition, on the Saturday evening, is for children to prepare nests in their gardens and houses.
+Another tradition is that children prepare nests in their gardens and houses.
 These nests (les nids) are for the Easter bunny who will arrive during the night, bringing chocolate eggs.
 My little sister leaves out carrots for the bunny in case he is hungry.
 He is called le lapin de Pâques or le lièvre de Pâques.

-When we wake up on Easter Sunday, all the children are very excited because it is time to search for the chocolate eggs left in the nests by the Easter bunny!
+When we wake up on Easter Day, all the children are very excited because it is time to search for the chocolate eggs left in the nests by the Easter bunny or scattered by the Easter bells!
 This egg hunt is called La chasse aux œufs.